Safe-Mode/node-file-manager/README.md

     ```bash
     rn path_to_file new_filename
     ```
-    - Copy file (should be done using Readable and Writable streams):
+    - Copy file:
     ```bash
     cp path_to_file path_to_new_directory
     ```
-    - Move file (same as copy but initial file is deleted, copying part should be done using Readable and Writable streams):
+    - Move file:
     ```bash
     mv path_to_file path_to_new_directory
     ```